4-5 - SNAP CIRCUITS

 I can tell the difference between series and parallel circuits.

-In your groups, create both circuits and show me how they work, Make sure I take your picture of your solutions.
+In your groups, create both circuits and show me how they work.

 THURSDAY - SNAP CIRCUITS